MilanGrujicic/Pokedex/README.md

 # Pokédex
 ## Description
-A Pokédex is a device which has information about pokemons.
+A Pokédex is a device which holds information about pokemons.

+## Features

+- Pokemon name search;

 ## Prerequisites
 - Python 3.10.12;